SRUSHTI2493/Backend-Infrastructure-Automation-/README.md

 lifecycle { prevent_destroy = true } to avoid accidental deletions in production

-Why: Ensure separate ECR repos per env and clean image retention.
+🟦Why: Ensure separate ECR repos per env and clean image retention.

 apps/infra/outputs.tf

-Purpose: Expose ecr_url and repo_name (from Terraform).
+🟦Purpose: Expose ecr_url and repo_name (from Terraform).

-Why: Downstream workflows (like build-push) read these outputs to tag & push images.
+🟦Why: Downstream workflows (like build-push) read these outputs to tag & push images.

 3) Which files depend on which (mapping / dependency)